By Ivan Moore, Jolt Consulting

 About The Author

-Ivan is Chief Operating Officer of Jolt Consulting Group and works with companies to accelerate their growth with assessments of their sales and service delivery, optimization of business processes, operating metrics, and deployment of enabling technologies.
+Ivan is Chief Operating Officer of Jolt Consulting Group, a company exclusively focused on assisting companies to improve their customer experience and accelerate growth.
+Ivan and his team deliver successful business outcomes for their clients across the entire customer journey by assessments of their sales and service delivery, optimization of business processes, operating metrics, and deployment of enabling technologies.